Lakers’ Lonzo Ball Hopes Fresh Look Equals A Fresh New Start

 — Bill Oram (@billoram) November 17, 2017

 For the season, Lonzo Ball is only shooting just over 30 percent from the field.
-To make matters worse, the Lakers’ star has a woeful player efficiency rating of 9.7, with a true shooting percentage of 36.
+To make matters worse, the Lakers star has a woeful player efficiency rating of 9.7, with a true shooting percentage of 36.

 Lonzo Ball as the Los Angeles Lakers’ floor leader has had a better output.
 Ball’s advanced assists percentage is 30 percent.
 He has a 19 percent usage rating.